 Gardening today is becoming one of the most innovative areas of Tikkun Olam, healing and repairing the world.
 Community Gardens and sharing of garden harvests help the environment and feed the hungry while fostering community.

-Near my own home in Westchester, New York, there is a community garden at a local church that donates fresh vegetables to a food pantry, and an organic farm at CSI, a local synagogue that even runs its own Farmer’s Market as well as donating to a food bank.
+Near my former home in Westchester, New York, there is a community garden at a local church that donates fresh vegetables to a food pantry, and an organic farm at CSI, a local synagogue that even runs its own Farmer’s Market as well as donating to a food bank.
 (Check out their photo Gallery in this Gateway.)

 Listening to some recent TED Radio Hour podcasts, I learned about some truly amazing community gardening stories, from “gangsta gardener” Ron Finley, who turned his South Central LA yard into a free food garden providing health, inspiration and hope to his community., to the “incredible, edible” North England town of Todmorden, covered in edible gardens shared by all!
 Their motto: “If you eat you’re in.”